prof-rossetti/nyu-info-2335-201905/exercises/rock-paper-scissors/README.md

 The application should prompt the user to input, or otherwise select, an option (i.e. "rock", "paper", or "scissors") via command-line interface (CLI).

+> HINT: use the `input()` function to capture user inputs

+### Validating User Inputs

+The application should compare the user's selection against the list of valid options (i.e. "rock", "paper", "scissors") to determine whether the user has selected a valid option.

+If the selection is invalid, the program should fail gracefully by displaying a friendly message to the user, and preventing further program execution.
+The program should not try to further process an invalid input, as it may lead to runtime errors.

+> HINT: use the `exit()` or `quit()` keywords to stop the program

 ### Simulating Computer Selection

 The application should select one of the options (i.e. "rock", "paper", or "scissors") at random, and assign that as the computer player's choice.

+> HINT: use the `choice()` function provided by [the `random` module](/notes/python/modules/random.md)

 ### Determining the Winner